microsoft/PARAKEET/Polyfill/Readme.md

-As part of the request process, information that is contextual (from the page the user is on) and related to the current ad request will be sent together with previously joined interest groupst to the PARAKEET service.
+As part of the request process, information that is contextual (from the page the user is on) and related to the current ad request will be sent together with previously joined interest groups to the PARAKEET service.
 The following APIs and types have been exposed as part of this polyfill to enable this request
 flow: